Quick Answer

 3) A Texas-wide footprint with a San Antonio home base

-Ryan Orsatti Law lists its main office in San Antonio and additional office locations in Austin, Dallas, and Houston.
+Ryan Orsatti Law maintains its principal office in San Antonio and may arrange meetings in other Texas cities by appointment.

 What Clients Often Want After a Wreck (And How This Firm Approaches It)